cosmoscout/csp-user-study/README.md

   "plugins": {
     ...
     "csp-user-study": {
-      "stages": [                  // List of stages in each scenario {
+      "checkpoints": [             // List of checkpoints in each scenario {
           "type": <string>,        // Type of a stage (enum) see below for stage types "bookmark": <string>,    // Name of the bookmark used for stage position